Christine Charlotte of Württemberg

-Christine Charlotte of Württemberg (21 October 1645, Stuttgart – 16 May 1699, Bruchhausen) was a princess consort of East Frisia by marriage to George Christian, Prince of East Frisia.
+Christine Charlotte of Württemberg (21 October 1645, Stuttgart – 16 May 1699, Bruchhausen) was a princess consort of East Frisia by her marriage to George Christian, Prince of East Frisia.
 She served as the regent of East Frisia during the minority of her son from 1665 until 1690.

-Life
+Early life

+Born into the ancient House of Württemberg, Christine Charlotte was born as the fourth daughter and eight child of Duke Eberhard III, Duke of Württemberg and Anna Catharina of Salm-Kyrburg (1614-1655).